dinesh19aug/javahabit.com/content/posts/Part-4-Machine-learning-multiple-regression.md

 So that is the most basic way to do to solve a problem using Multiple Linear regression.
 Hope you enjoyed this series.
-Stay tuned for the next series where we will actually see the continuation of **`Multiple Linear regression`** and learn the **Backward Elimination process**.
+Stay tuned for the next series where we will actually see the continuation of **`Multiple Linear regression`** and learn the [Backward Elimination process](http://www.javahabit.com//2019/02/10/part-5-ml-mltr-backward-elimination/).